 An impactful and engaging education system puts people first–students, parents, teachers, community members–and human-centered design provides the toolbox to ensure your system stays agile and responsive to your stakeholders now and into the future.

-We believe that HCD is an invaluable tool for educators, and we have devoted a team to bringing HCD to as many schools as possible.
+We believe that HCD is an invaluable tool for educators at every level, and we have devoted a team to bringing HCD to as many schools as possible.
 Our HCD trainers have supported educators from dozens of school districts, providing a background in design thinking, as well as teaching the mechanics of methods for empathy, clear problem-definition, ideation, prototyping, and testing of solutions.

 Additionally, to support educators who have participated in one of our trainings, or want to have a better sense of our approach, we have created a library of Design-Thinking for Educators explainer videos to serve as a resource.